CREDIT and DEBIT CARDS:

 Richard or Marion converts the tips to Rands cash and within only a short time after your hunt the staff get their tips in ZAR cash, so no long wait for their tips and the staff don’t loose out on all the costs : bank fees, bank commissions, taxes, currency conversion fees etc. , and they receive their tips here on the ranch in a safe and secure environment.

 Monetary tips, as opposed to items, is most appreciated.

-Tips please to be paid with Credit card or in ZAR ( ZAR Rands cash, which is the most preferable for us), not with forex cash, eg. US$ / foreign currency cash because forex is a huge headache, paperwork and timeous process to get banked in South Africa and our ranch is not near any banks.
+Tips please to be paid with Credit or Debit card or in ZAR ( ZAR Rands cash, which is the most preferable for us), not with forex cash, eg. US$ / foreign currency cash because forex is a huge headache, paperwork and timeous process to get banked in South Africa and our ranch is not near any banks.

 Another option which suits us all the best is before you leave home go to your local bank and convert about $ 1000 into ZAR ( into Rands cash at the best rate you can get please) for tipping.
 Do not do this at an airport vendor as you will get very poor value / rate of exchange for your $ or your currency.

 It is illegal for residents of South Africa ( SA ) to be in possession of foreign money/forex ( eg. US $) - they must bank it immediately.
 Staff using the black market for exchanging forex cash puts staff at risk of their safety and it is illegal and dangerous to our staff as they will have to go into bad areas far away from our ranch - we don’t want staff lives put at risk going into those bad areas of the black market.
 Most of our staff do not have bank accounts, acceptable bank identification nor the time to get to a bank to deposit foreign money, so it is near impossible for them with foreign cash.